 Conejo Valley Adult Education is pleased to present a wide variety of educational offerings.
 Adult Education offers a unique opportunity for each one of you to reach your potential.
 We strive to offer classes that may lead to advancement or new jobs, as well as classes that will enrich your life.
 We are proud of our Career Training programs in Medical and Computer-related areas that have helped many students find new opportunities.

 Many adults find great pleasure in giving the gift of reading by volunteering in our Literacy Program.
 Our English as a Second Language program is designed to provide English skills and build a sense of community, and adults can study to earn their High School Diploma or High School Equivalency.
-Students transitioning to community college or vocational programs can take advantage of our Bridge Program in College Prep Reading and Writing.
-Senior citizens may explore invigorating classes in our Senior Adult Enrichment Program.
+Our senior population may explore invigorating classes in our Senior Adult Enrichment Program.
 The Parent Education program offers parent and child classes in a wonderful setting at the Horizon Hills campus.
 Finally, we offer many varied classes, from arts to fitness to world languages, in our Community Enrichment Program.
 Conejo Valley Adult School is here to make your potential a reality.
 Have a great year.

 Mike Sanders, Principal